-- a.
-The standing trustee must actively supervise employees in the performance of their cash management and accounting duties. - b.
-The standing trustee must have written employee job descriptions. - c.
-The standing trustee must document routine staff procedures. - d.
-The standing trustee must maintain and review records of employee's time and attendance and must document paid overtime. - e.
-The standing trustee must implement a vacation policy which provides that employees be absent from their duties for an uninterrupted period of not less than one week.
-To provide an effective internal control, another employee must assume the duties performed by the absent individual.
+The standing trustee must actively supervise employees in the performance of their cash management and accounting duties.
+If the standing trustee has three or more full-time employees, the standing trustee must have written employee job descriptions and document routine staff procedures.
+The standing trustee must maintain and review records of employee's time and attendance and must document paid overtime.